Stari Grad plain Hvar Island

 Agave Lace

-Lacemaking was widely spread across Western Europe and Mediterranean countries in the Renaissance period.
+Lacemaking was widely spread across Western Europe and Mediterranean countries during the Renaissance.
 Croatia has a long and continuous tradition of lacemaking.
-There are three lacemaking centers in Croatia, Lepoglava, island of Pag and Hvar Island.
-Production of lace patterns differentiate in method of sewing and material from which lace is produce.

 Agave lace